The Seven Most Acidic Foods (Avoid These Every Day)

 Steer clear of these fats!

-Known Negatives of Trans Fats/Hydrogenated Fats: artery clogging, raised ‘bad’ cholesterol and lowered ‘good’ cholesterol, high impact on cardiovascular health, obesity, cancer, diabetes and more.
+Potential Issues with Trans Fats/Hydrogenated Fats: artery clogging, raised ‘bad’ cholesterol and lowered ‘good’ cholesterol, high impact on cardiovascular health, obesity, cancer, diabetes and more.

 1. Mozaffarian D, Katan M et al. Trans Fatty Acids and Cardiovascular Disease.
 N Engl J Med 2006; 354:1601-1613 April 13, 2006